Seuthes III: Tomb of Seuthes III

 The tomb of the Thracian King Seuthes III has been identified as the Golyamata Kosmatka mound, at a distance of 1 km south of the town of Shipka in Bulgaria.
 It was discovered in 2004 by the Bulgarian archaeologist Georgi Kitov.
 Items found inside included the golden wreath of the ruler, a golden kylix (shallow wine cup), greaves and a helmet, and applications for horse tackle, all exhibited in the historical museum of the town of Kazanlăk.
 Remarkable is the bronze head of the statue of Seuthes III buried ritually in front of the façade, which is quite detailed and realistic.
 It is considered important evidence for the Thracian Orphic rituals.

 The sword of the Thracian king Seuthes III, found in his tomb.
 The hilt of the sword is in the shape of an eagle, gold inlaid.
 3rd century BC, kept in the Museum of History Iskra, Kazanlak, Bulgaria.

 The tomb consists of a corridor, an anteroom, a round chamber with high tholos ceiling, and a rectangular chamber, constructed as a sarcophagus from two monolith blocks, one weighing more than 60 tons.
 The three halls are built of rectangular stone blocks and are covered with slabs.
 A two-winged marble door closes the entrance to the round chamber.
 The upper plains of the wings are decorated with images of the god Dionysus, who in the east part embodies the sun and in the west the earth and night.
 The ritual couch was placed in the rectangular chamber.
 It was covered with fabric made of a golden thread.
-On two silver vessels and on the helmet the name of Seuthes (in the genitive case, Seuthou) is found, which indicates that they belonged to Seuthes, presumably the famous Seuthes III, founder of nearby Seuthopolis, some 10 km to the southwest.
+The name of Seuthes (in the genitive case, Seuthou) is found on two silver vessels and on the helmet, which indicates that they belonged to Seuthes, presumably the famous Seuthes III, founder of nearby Seuthopolis, some 10 km to the southwest.

 The personal belongings and the gifts, needed for the afterlife of the ruler are carefully placed in the chamber.
 After the burial the entrance of the round chamber and the anteroom were blocked, the horse of the ruler was sacrificed, and the corridor was ritually set on fire.

 The tomb is a part of the Valley of the Thracian Kings, which also includes the Kazanlăk Tomb (recognised as part of the UNESCO world heritage), as well as the tombs and temples found in the mounds Golyama Arsenalka, Shushmanets, Helvetsia, Grifoni, Svetitsa, and Ostrusha.